Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Abstract

 \section{Abstract}

 { In the context of Variational Quantum Algorithms (VQAs), selecting an appropriate ansatz is crucial for efficient problem-solving.
 Hamiltonian expressibility has been introduced as a metric to quantify a circuit's ability to uniformly explore the energy landscape associated with a Hamiltonian ground state search problem.
 However, its influence on solution quality remains largely unexplored.
 In this work, we estimate the Hamiltonian expressibility of a well-defined set of circuits applied to various Hamiltonians using a Monte Carlo-based approach.
-We analyze how ansatz depth influences expressibility and identify the most and least expressive circuits across different problem types.
-We then train each ansatz using the Variational Quantum Eigensolver (VQE) and analyze the correlation between solution quality and expressibility.
-Our results indicate that, under ideal or low-noise conditions and particularly for small-scale problems, ansätze with high Hamiltonian expressibility yield better performance for problems with non-diagonal Hamiltonians and superposition-state solutions.
+We analyse how ansatz depth influences expressibility and identify the most and least expressive circuits across different problem types.
+We then train each ansatz using the Variational Quantum Eigensolver (VQE) and analyse the correlation between solution quality and expressibility.
+Our results indicate that, under ideal or low-noise conditions and particularly for small-scale problems, ansätze with high Hamiltonian expressibility yield better solution quality for problems with non-diagonal Hamiltonians and superposition state solutions.
 Conversely, circuits with low expressibility are more effective for problems whose solutions are basis states, including those defined by diagonal Hamiltonians.
-Under noisy conditions, low-expressibility circuits remain preferable for basis-state problems, while intermediate expressibility yields better results for some problems involving superposition-state solutions. }
+Under noisy conditions, low-expressibility circuits remain preferable for problems with solutions in a computational basis state, while intermediate expressibility yields better results for some problems involving superposition state solutions. }

 \keywords{Variational Quantum Algorithms, Expressibility, Ansatz, Correlation Analysis}